 Depending on the amount of help being requested, one or more volunteers are sought.
 We check our pool of trained volunteers to see if someone is an appropriate match.
 These volunteers are then contacted and told about the family and the request.
 If we cannot find an already-trained volunteer, we advertise the request on volunteer recruitment websites and in our newsletter.

 Once a volunteer is found, we contact the family and share information about the volunteer.
 At that time, the family can accept or decline the volunteer’s offer of help.
 Identifying information is only revealed when the family and the volunteer have both agreed to the match.

 Most volunteers join the program due to a loved one with ALS.
 Some volunteers even used the program themselves and, knowing how helpful it was, want to help another family.
 We do have an 18-month waiting period for those who've experienced a close loss (spouse/partner, immediate family member, best friend, etc.) to allow people the time to process their own grief journeys.
 Family members of those currently being served by The ALS Association are also not eligible for Family Assistance volunteer opportunities (though they are welcome to participate in events or administrative roles at any time).

 There is a small group of volunteers without a connection to ALS.
 Regardless of what brought the volunteer to the program, everyone who volunteers is interested in making a direct difference in people’s lives.

 How are volunteers screened, trained, and supervised?

 The screening process includes an application, an interview, reference checks, and a background check.
 Before being connected with a family, volunteers go through a thorough training about ALS, The ALS Association, and the Family Assistance Program.
 Volunteers receive an initial check-in two weeks after being connected with a family and on a monthly basis thereafter.

 How can I volunteer?

-If you would like to volunteer, please fill out the volunteer application.
+If you would like to volunteer, please fill out the volunteer interest form.